Student Advisory Committee on Sexual Misconduct (SACSM) Student Advisory Committee on Sexual Misconduct

 We meet twice a month as a committee to learn more about campus resources and discuss our agenda for improving campus culture around sexual misconduct.
 Each meeting includes training or education from a campus or community constituent about some specific aspect of sexual misconduct.
 Each meeting agenda builds off of our last meeting and includes topics proposed in advance and updates by subcommittees progressing on smaller projects.
 This agenda prompts open discussion among the committee members, each of whom brings unique insight through his or her different connections at the University of Iowa and who volunteers to complete assignments to advance the committee’s projects.

-For more information, please contact the Committee at Kayla Faust (link sends e-mail).
+For more information, please contact the Committee at Javon Stovall (link sends e-mail).